databio/pepatac/docs/run-container.md

 #### Using `singularity`

-First, build a singularity container from the docker image and create a running instance (be sure to mount your directories containing your `$GENOMES` folder and pipeline.
+First, build a singularity container from the docker image and create a running instance (be sure to mount your directories containing your `refgenie` genomes and the pipeline itself.
 ```
 singularity build pepatac docker://databio/pepatac:latest
 singularity instance.start -B /home/jps3ag/:/home/jps3aq/ pepatac pepatac_instance